gharveymn/small_vector/docs/README.md

   Maximum size:    16383
 ```

-Note that we inherit from `std::allocator` to take advantage of EBO.

-### I can't use this with my STL container template templates.
+### How can I use this with my STL container template templates?

 You can create a homogeneous template wrapper with something like